beachweak/Guacamole/README.md

 Current features:
 - Five different shapes; Cube, Sphere, Cone, Cylinder and Pyramid.
 - Hex code color support, while also allowing for basic colors (such as red or white)
+- Background + shape coloring support via console
-- Rotation and zooming of shapes using the mouse
+- XYZ rotation of shapes using the mouse

 ## Credits